Kaplan Nursing Practice Test (KNAT 2026)

 Exam Structure

-The Kaplan Nursing Entrance Exam consists of four sections: Reading, Mathematics, Writing, and Science.
-Each section is timed separately, with a total testing time of approximately 165 minutes.
+The Kaplan Nursing Entrance Exam includes four timed sections, for a total testing time of about 165 minutes.

 • Reading: 22 questions, 45 minutes